vivekN7/TR2000-API-Data-Manager/Ops/Knowledge_Base/ETL_and_Selection_Flow_Documentation.md

 ---

-*Last Updated: 2025-08-27*
+*Last Updated: 2025-12-29*
-*Version: 3.0 - Complete rewrite for current state*
+*Version: 4.0 - Updated with Task 8 completion and Session 17 optimizations*